SEO vs. SEA: When is which worthwhile?

 - Local SEO (Google Business Profile)

-What makes SEO special: Once achieved, rankings often persist for months or even years – even if you reduce active optimization.
-You build a sustainable foundation for your online success.
+What's special about SEO: Once achieved, rankings often remain for months or even years – even if you reduce active optimization.
+This allows you to build a sustainable foundation for your online success.

 Google Ads offers various campaign types: